SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-provider-hosted-add-in-that-includes-a-custom-sharepoint-list-and-conte.md

+---
+title: Create a provider-hosted add-in that includes a custom SharePoint list and content type ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Create a provider-hosted add-in that includes a custom SharePoint list and content type
 Create a SharePoint Add-in that combines a cloud-hosted web application with custom SharePoint-hosted list templates, list instances, and custom content types by using the Office Developer Tools for Visual Studio 2012.
 Learn how to interact with SharePoint add-in webs by using the REST/OData web service, and how to implement OAuth in a SharePoint Add-in.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 Most classic SharePoint components, such as custom content types, custom list definitions, and workflows, can be included in a cloud-hosted SharePoint Add-in.
 The simple example in this article contains the following: